 Injuries are not always physical.
-The harm that results from an accident can range from medical bills and property damage to lost wages or even death of a loved one.
-Personal injury is the area of law that allows a person to bring a lawsuit to recover these types of physical, emotional and monetary losses caused by the negligence or recklessness of another party.
+The harm that results from an accident can range from medical bills, property damage to lost wages or even death.
+Personal injury law allows a person to bring a lawsuit to recover physical, emotional, and/or monetary losses caused by negligence or recklessness of another party.
 Cases are complex and can take months or even years to come to a resolution.
-This is why it is very important to select a personal injury law firm that has experience with your type of case and that you can trust.
+So, it is important to select a personal injury lawyer that has experience with your type of case.

-At Padberg, Corrigan & Appelbaum, our St. Louis personal injury attorneys have been providing unparalleled and unrivaled representation to victims of wrongdoing since 1954.
-We understand how hard it is for injured people and their families to overcome the trials and tribulations that come along with trauma.
+Our attorneys have been providing representation to victims since 1954.
+We understand how hard it is for injured people and their families to overcome the trials and tribulations that come with trauma.
 This is why our attorneys and staff treat every client with respect and compassion.
-It is our goal to make you financially whole again, and to date, have recovered more than $250 million in settlements and judgments for our clients.
+Our goal is to make you financially whole again, and to date, we have recovered more than $250 million in settlements and judgments for our clients.